How do you use the After Effects Text Animator more creatively?

 - Create a long line of periods/dots - you’ll probably want like 100-150 of them.
 (Copy/paste will be your friend here.)
 You’ll want your font size set decently large, around 300-ish, depending on your typeface.
 You’ll probably want to use one with rounded periods (like Azo Sans, available with your Creative Cloud subscription) instead of squared-off ones.

 - Twirl open your text layer.
 Under More Options, there’s a setting for Grouping Alignment.
 This allows you to adjust the “anchor point” of each unit (it’s per character by default) that the text animator will be using.
 Adjust the values until you see the little Xs centered up within your dots.
-I suggest zooming in for this.
+We suggest zooming in for this.

 - In the character panel, adjust the tracking (into the negatives) until the dots form into a solid line.